 Selected students will be matched at a site based on their research interests, experience and mentor availability.
-New sites may be added based on mentor availability and research.
+New sites may be added based on mentor availability and research or may be unavailable.
 Research projects vary and could include analysis of pre-existing data sets, collection of qualitative or quantitative data with appropriate training, observation and evaluation of interventions, public health program evaluation, assessment of need or utilization of new technologies, and development of public health educational programs.
 In recent years Brown MHIRT students have trained in the following countries and sites:

 Federal University of Bahia, Salvador